-Mark Murphy, 46, is the Chief Operating Officer of DCG.
-In that role, he works closely with DCG's subsidiaries on strategy, execution, marketing, and all management matters.
+Mark Murphy, 47, is the Chief Operating Officer of DCG and has served as a director of the Manager since February 2021.
+As Chief Operating Officer of DCG, Mr. Murphy works closely with DCG's subsidiaries on strategy, execution, marketing, and all management matters.
 Mr. Murphy leads DCG's legal, communications, marketing, brand, and public policy efforts, and supports Mr. Silbert on day-to-day management of DCG.
 He also advises DCG portfolio companies on public relations, brand, and marketing efforts.
 Prior to serving as COO of DCG, Mr. Murphy served as Head of Public Affairs.
 Mr. Murphy is also President of the Board of Directors of Blockchain Association, the industry's leading trade association.